-2.4.1 TDM
+2.4.2 TDM

-The TDM framework [31, 33] is written in R with the aim to facilitate the setup, training and evaluation of data mining models.
+The TDM framework [32, 34] is written in R with the aim to facilitate the setup, training and evaluation of data mining models.
 It puts special emphasis on tuning these data mining models as well as simultaneously tuning certain pre-processing options.
-TDM is especially designed to work with SPOT as the preferred tuner, but it offers also the possibility to use other tuners (CMA-ES [23], LHD [35] and local optimizers) for comparison.
-The goal of TDM can be formulated as follows: Provide a recipe / template for a generic data mining process (classification or regression) which works well on many different data mining tasks.
+TDM is especially designed to work with SPOT as the preferred tuner, but it offers also the possibility to use other tuners (CMA-ES [24], LHD [36] and local optimizers) for comparison.
+The goal of TDM can be formulated as follows: Provide a recipe/ template for a generic data mining process (classification or regression) which works well on many different data mining tasks.
 In its current version the TDM framework contains:

 - 1. Sampling, i.e., the division of the data in training and test set (random, k-fold cross validation (CV), ...) - 2.
-Generic feature generation and generic feature selection (currently RF-based variable ranking and GA) - 3.
-Modeling: currently SVM, RF, MC.RF [33], but other models, especially all those available in R can easily be integrated - Model application: predict class and (optional, depending on model) class probabilities - 5.
-User-defined post-processing (optional) - 6.
-Evaluation of model: confusion matrix, gain matrix, score, generic visualization,
+Generic feature generation and generic feature selection (currently Random-Forest-based variable ranking and GA) - 3.
+Modeling: currently SVM, Random Forest (RF), MC.RF [34], but other models, especially all those available in R can easily be integrated - 4.
+Model application: predict class and (optional, depending on model) class probabilities - 5.
+User-defined post-processing (optional)

+- 6. Evaluation of model: confusion matrix, gain matrix, - 6.
+Evaluation of model: confusion matrix, gain matrix, score, generic visualization, ...